Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Introduction

 A significant part of the paper is devoted to the study of the mixing of the exclusion process, which is a projection of the adjacent transposition shuffle.
 The simplest way to describe it is the following: consider a segment with $N$ sites, and place $k\in\{1,\dots,N-1\}$ particle on this segment, with \textit{at most} one particle per site.

-We consider the following dynamics: each particle jumps independently with a rate equal to the number of empty site in its neighborhood, the site on which it jumps being chosen uniformly at random between these sites (equivalently it jumps with rate one on each of the empty neighbors, see Figure \ref{partisep}, a more formal description is given in the next section).
+We consider the following dynamics: each particle jumps independently with a rate equal to the number of empty sites in its neighborhood, the site on which it jumps being chosen uniformly at random between these sites (equivalently it jumps with rate one on each of the empty neighbors; see Figure~\ref{partisep} and the next section for a more normal description).
 We want to know how long we must wait to come close to the equilibrium state of the particle system, for which all configurations are equally likely.

-This model too has a long history and can be considered in a more general setup, with an $N\times N$ grid instead of a segment (or an higher dimensional cube, or a more general graph), we refer to \cite[Section VIII]{cf:Liggett} for a classical introduction.
-The problem of computing the mixing time of the exclusion process has also been well developed both in the case of $\Z^d$ grid or torus and of general graphs (see \cite{cf:Mor} and \cite{cf:RO} and references therein).
+This model too has a long history and can be considered in a more general setup, with an $N\times N$ grid instead of a segment (or a higher dimensional cube, or a more general graph), we refer to \cite{cfLiggett}, Section VIII, for a classical introduction.
+The problem of computing the mixing time of the exclusion process has also been well developed in the case of the complete graph $\mathbb{Z}^d$, grid, torus and of general graphs; see \cite{cfMor,cfLacleb,cfRO} and references therein.